New Student Information

 How do I find information on resources available to me?

-UNIV 1105 Foundations of College Success
+FYE 1105 Foundations of College Success

 The First Year Experience (FYE) Program is designed to help incoming students make a successful transition into the university community by offering a three-credit hour, elective course called Foundations of College Success (UNIV 1105).
 Whether you have just graduated from high school or are coming back to school, FYE will help teach you “the ropes” at WSU and assist you in making progress toward fulfilling your educational and personal goals.